apache/shardingsphere/docs/document/content/user-manual/common-config/builtin-algorithm/expr.en.md

 6. `DU` stands for the abbreviation of datetime upper, which means the upper bound value of time.
 The format is consistent with the timestamp format defined by `SP`.
 7. `C` stands for the abbreviation of chronology, which means calendar system and must follow the format of Java `java.time.chrono.Chronology#getId()`.
 For example: `Japanese`, `Minguo`, `ThaiBuddhist`.
 There is a default value of `ISO`.
-Affected by https://bugs.openjdk.org/browse/JDK-8068571, `Japanese` is only available on JDK 11+.

 Type: INTERVAL